-Projects that are recommended to receive funds as the result of the funding in Year 1 (FY 2015-16) and in Year 2 (FY 2016-17) may receive funding Year 3 (FY 2017-18), provided the organization successfully meets the following criteria:
+Projects that are recommended to receive funds as the result of the funding in Year 1 (FY 2018-19) may receive funding Year 2 (FY 2019-20), provided the organization successfully meets the following criteria:

-- Project remains in compliance with contractual milestones - All projects must expend 50% of their contractual funds and complete 50% of their contractual accomplishments by January 15, of the contract year; 70% by March 15, of the contract year; and 80% by April 15, of the contract year unless they had extenuating circumstances. - All Public Service projects that serve homeless populations are required to participate in the County's Homeless Management Information System (HMIS).
-For information regarding HMIS please contact 2-1-1 OC at: (714) 288-4007, or HMIS- helpdesk@211oc.org. - Exceptions to these requirements include: contracts that expend their funding later in the fiscal year (i.e., emergency shelters), recommendation of the Evaluation Committee, exemption from Housing & Community Development & Homeless Prevention Director, and delays due to HUD or Housing & Community Development & Homeless Prevention administration of contracts. - Project continues to meet the priority status for which it was funded in Year 1. - Project continues to leverage funds with other sources. - All project accomplishments must be correctly reported on the Grantee Performance Report (GPR) and/or other documentation as described in current year contract. - Project must receive a successful assessment of performance and progress from Housing & Community Development & Homeless Prevention staff. - Organizations that receive an unsuccessful assessment of performance will be reviewed and reevaluated by the ARC for future funding consideration.
+- Project remains in compliance with contractual milestones - All projects must expend 50% of their contractual funds and complete 50% of their contractual accomplishments by January 15, of the contract year; 70% by March 15, of the contract year; and 80% by April 15, of the contract year, unless there are extenuating circumstances. - All Public Service projects that serve homeless populations are required to participate in the County's Homeless Management Information System (HMIS).
+For information regarding HMIS please contact 2-1-1 OC at: (714) 288-4007, or HMIShelpdesk@211oc.org.

+- Exceptions to these requirements include: contracts that expend their funding later in the fiscal year (i.e., seasonal shelters), recommendation of the Evaluation Committee, exemption from Housing & Community Development & Homeless Prevention Director, and delays due to HUD or Housing & Community Development & Homeless Prevention administration of contracts. - Project continues to meet the priority status for which it was funded in Year 1 or - New PF&I project meets the priority and eligibility status. - PF&I project continues to leverage funds with other sources. - All project accomplishments must be correctly reported on the Grantee Performance Report (GPR) and/or other documentation as described in current year contract. - Project must receive a successful assessment of performance and progress from Housing & Community Development & Homeless Prevention staff. - Organizations that receive an unsuccessful assessment of performance will be reviewed and reevaluated by the evaluation committee for future funding consideration.